Learn how to use projects to track your labor costs and profitability in QuickBooks Online Plus, Advanced, and Accountant.

 - Select Hourly cost rate.
 This opens the hourly cost rate window.

-For hourly employeesIf your employee is hourly, QuickBooks adds their hourly wage and employer taxes (including Social Security and Medicare) for you.
-For salaried employeesIf your employee is salaried, you’ll need to convert their annual pay and employer taxes to an hourly rate.
-A simple way to do this is to divide their annual wage by the number of weeks worked for the year.
+- Add your employee's hourly wage and employer taxes.
+Note: If your employee is hourly, QuickBooks fills in their hourly wage and employer taxes for you.
+If your employee is salaried, enter an hourly rate by dividing their annual wage (including employer taxes) by the number of weeks in a year.
 Then divide by the average hours worked per week.

-Step 2: Add project timesheets
+Step 4: Add project timesheets

 - Select the Projects menu.